My visit to an Indigenous cultural centre transformed the way I saw Whistler and the world

 Whistler is not only surrounded by spectacular mountain scenery, it is spectacularly clean and well-maintained.
 When I got off the bus in the centre of the small town, another smaller shuttle bus was waiting there to take me to the Four Seasons Hotel.
 The driver of the big bus smiled at me as I got down, and the driver of the shuttle bus smiled at me as I got in.
 After the gorgeous scenery, the second thing I noticed about Whistler is that everyone smiles.
 A lot.

 The Four Seasons is at the far edge of town, at the base of Blackcomb Mountain, and it’s a spectacular destination on its own.
 A handsome wood-and-stone structure, the Four Seasons is the top-rated, luxury resort in town.
-It elegantly captures the mountain resort look-and-feel with native art and other artifacts on display.
+It elegantly captures the mountain resort look-and-feel with Indigenous art and other artefacts on display.
 I especially loved the outdoor swimming pool and spa with, yes, spectacular mountain views and all the service and amenities that Four Seasons is famous for around the globe.

 Thrilling ride on the Peak-to-Peak between mountains